aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-worksheet/zooming-in-or-out-on-the-worksheet-in-griddesktop/_index.md

 In Microsoft Excel, a zoom slider is available for zooming in and out of documents quickly and easily.
 The zoom slider is usually in the lower right corner of the software window.

-Aspose.Cells also allows developers to set the worksheet's zoom factor, so the contents should be appeared as per your desired percentage value.
+Aspose.Cells also allows developers to set the worksheet's zoom factor, so the contents should appear as per your desired percentage value.

 {{% /alert %}}

 ## **Zooming In or Out Using Aspose.Cells.GridDesktop**

-Aspose.Cells provides Aspose.Cells.GridDesktop.Worksheet class that has a wide range of properties and methods for managing worksheets.
-To set a worksheet's zoom factor, use the Worksheet class' Zoom property.
-The zoom factor is set by assigned a numeric (integer) value to the Zoom property.
+Aspose.Cells provides the **Aspose.Cells.GridDesktop.Worksheet** class that has a wide range of properties and methods for managing worksheets.
+To set a worksheet's zoom factor, use the Worksheet class's **Zoom** property.
+The zoom factor is set by assigning a numeric (integer) value to the **Zoom** property.

-We build an MS Excel like zoom slider using TrackBar (.NET) control.
-In a WinForm project, we place the Aspose.Cells.GridDesktop control from Toolbox to the form and specify some properties to set its name, size or other aspects accordingly.
-Now, we place the TrackBar control @ lower right corner below the GridDesktop control, we also put a Label control that would show the percentage value you specify via TrackBar control's handle.
-We add relative lines of code in TrackBar's Scroll event, so when you scroll the Trackbar control, GridDesktop should zoom in or out to show the data/ contents in it.
+We build an MS Excel‑like zoom slider using a TrackBar (.NET) control.
+In a WinForm project, we place the Aspose.Cells.GridDesktop control from the Toolbox onto the form and specify some properties to set its name, size, or other aspects accordingly.
+Now, we place the TrackBar control at the lower right corner below the GridDesktop control; we also put a Label control that shows the percentage value you specify via the TrackBar control's handle.
+We add relevant lines of code in the TrackBar's **Scroll** event, so when you scroll the TrackBar control, GridDesktop should zoom in or out to show the data/contents in it.

-A complete example is given below that demonstrates how to use the Zoom property to set the zoom factor of the active worksheet of GridDesktop.
+A complete example is given below that demonstrates how to use the **Zoom** property to set the zoom factor of the active worksheet of GridDesktop.
 We first import a template Excel file to GridDesktop.

-Write below code in the Load event of form to set the template Excel file in GridDesktop and trackbar value.
+Write the following code in the **Load** event of the form to set the template Excel file in GridDesktop and the TrackBar value.

 {{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-ZoomingInOut-LoadEvent.cs" >}}

-Now copy below code inside track scroll event and run the application.
-You will notice that moving track bar will change the zoom property of worksheet.
+Now copy the following code inside the TrackBar's **Scroll** event and run the application.
+You will notice that moving the track bar will change the zoom property of the worksheet.

 {{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-ZoomingInOut-ZoomInOut.cs" >}}